Become a Live-in Carer

 When a carer first starts with Harino Care, they shadow an existing carer for a period of time.
 This could be six hours if the care package is quite straightforward, or up to 24 hours if it’s more complex.
 Support is something our carers are never short of, as well as a live-in care manager.
 There is always someone on call to offer help, support or advice.

 When a new carer goes in to replace an existing carer, we insist on a fully detailed handover.
 Whether acting as holiday cover or as a permanent replacement, this principle remains.
-This protects our carers (and our customers) from the unexpected.
+This protects our carers (and our clients) from the unexpected.
 The new carer will be fully briefed on all aspects of the individual care plan, including routines, medications, preferred meals, nap times and any other pertinent information.

 What Does the Job of a Live-In Carer Involve?